KDAB/hotspot/README.md

 we do not pay a price when e.g. a mutex lock operation can be handled directly in user-space.

-To do off-CPU analysis with hotspot, you need to record the data with a very specific
+To do off-CPU analysis with Hotspot, you need to record the data with a very specific
 command:

 ```bash